Origins: The claim of Deborah Harry's near-abduction by serial killer Ted Bundy related by the Blondie singer in a 1989 newspaper:

 His first murder took place in 1974 in Seattle.
 From October 1974 until August 1975 he was in Utah, and there (with side trips to Colorado) he continued killing young women.
 He was arrested in Salt Lake City in August 1975 and held in a Utah jail for over two years.
 He escaped from custody on

-At no time in his life did Ted Bundy show up in
+At no time during his years as a murderer did Ted Bundy show up in

 Ted Bundy also (in his Seattle and Salt Lake City days) drove a normal-appearing car.
 It wasn't the stripped-out MurderMobile Debbie Harry describes; it was a battered-looking VW.
 The only modification he made to his vehicle was to occasionally remove the passenger seat and place it across the back seat in order to facilitate the carrying of "cargo."